nios-students/docs/wiki/pr.md

 > [!NOTE]
 > **“Sub Code” is the subject code of the subject.
 The marks for submitting file comes under FA marks.
 In Secondary (10th) Passing in practical isn't required i.e. You need to get 33% of the maximum marks.
 It doesn't matter how you score these marks.
 For a example in science and tech you got 0 in TMA and practical but you got 33 or above in theory then you'll be considered passed.
 Here 'Passing marks' are given for completeness.
 [Source](https://nios.ac.in/media/documents/notification/yr2024/Exam/PG_2024.pdf)**

-- What kind of questions will they ask in viva?
+ **What kind of questions will they ask in viva?**
-Basic stuff regarding the subject like full forms, basic terms why did choose this subject etc...
+Basic stuff regarding the subject like full forms, basic terms, why did chose this subject etc...

-- Will they ask to perform activities/experiments?
+ **Will they ask to perform activities/experiments?**
-Probably not even if they do it would basic stuff.
+Probably not, even if they do it would basic stuff.

 - What will come in the writen paper?
 They will ask any experiments in your lab manual.
 You have to write the whole thing.
 Mostly it's like this ***Write any two from the given four***

 # Instructions/Checklist

 > [!TIP]
-> Go to the address given in the hallticket for specific time and date.
-The schedule should be displayed on there notice board or gate. **One or Two day Before the first exam**
+> Go to the address given in the hall ticket for a specific time and date.
+The schedule should be displayed on their notice board or gate. **One or Two day Before the first exam**

 **What to bring (On the day of the exam:**
 1. [ID card of NIOS](https://sdmis.nios.ac.in/registration/id-card) Login*
-2. Pen and other stationary
+2. Pen and other stationery
-3. ID Proof like aadhaar Card Passport or PAN card etc.
+3. ID Proof like Aadhaar Card Passport or PAN card etc.
 4. [Practical hallticket](https://sdmis.nios.ac.in/search/hall-ticket)
 5. Record Book/Practical file
 6. Pad